-- A: Yes you can take it home and join it to your own internet connection if desired.
-However, the laptop/tablet/deviceis for school use and must not be used to conduct a personal business/enterprise for personal gain (tax implications may exist).
+A: Yes - you can take it home and join it to your own internet connection if desired.
+However, the laptop/tablet/device is for school use and must not be used to conduct a personal business/enterprise for personal gain (tax implications may exist).
 The laptop/tablet/device must be transported securely and safely.
 Insurance will only cover the laptop it is locked away out of sight when transported.
-Where a device has been locked by ICT support no attempt should be made to circumvent the security in place.
-You must make sure that the device is not used to access any illegal or inappropriate content when connected to your own internet connection if any such content is discovered this will be referred to the Headteacher who is likely to enact the schools disciplinary procedures (staff and students) - Q: Who is responsible for backing up my laptop/device? - A: You on a laptop to do this go into Highcliffe Shortcuts on your desktop and find the link to Backup Laptop.
+Where a device has been locked by IT support no attempt should be made to circumvent the security in place.
+You must make sure that the device is not used to access any illegal or inappropriate content when connected to your own internet connection - if any such content is discovered this will be referred to the Headteacher who is likely to enact the school's disciplinary procedures (staff and students)

+Q: Who is responsible for backing up my laptop/device?

+A: You - on a laptop to do this go into Highcliffe Shortcuts on your desktop and find the link to Backup Laptop.
 This will store the files on a school server.
-Laptop drives do go wrong and ICT support can only get back what exists on your last backup.
+Laptop drives do go wrong and IT support can only get back what exists on your last backup.
 Staff must ensure that they do this regularly.
-If you have important files on other devices (mobiles/tablets etc) please regularly email these documents to your school email account to keep a copy off the device. - Q: I am working with a student and they could benefit from using my device.
-Can they do this? - A: When working directly with students they can use your device but only under your direct supervision so you can ensure that they do not use the device to access anything they should not view such as your email or an area of the network that is only for staff. - Q: Can I install my own software (personally owned or purchased) on to my laptop/device? - A: You must seek permission from the ICT support office if you wish to have software installed that the school owns then please visit ICT support.
-For iPads/Tablets/Apps requests for installation can be made to ICT Support who will evaluate the app against the cost and arrange installation if deemed acceptable.
+If you have important files on other devices (mobiles/tablets etc) please regularly email these documents to your school email account or upload to one of your school provided cloud storage areas to keep a copy off the device.

+Q: I am working with a student and they could benefit from using my device.
+Can they do this?

+A: When working directly with students they can use your device but only under your direct supervision so you can ensure that they do not use the device to access anything they should not view such as your email or an area of the network that is only for staff.

+Q: Can I install my own software (personally owned or purchased) on to mylaptop/device?

+A: You must seek permission from the IT Support - if you wish to have software installed that the school owns then please visit IT support.
+For iPads/Tablets/Apps requests for installation can be made to IT Support who will evaluate the app against the cost and arrange installation if deemed acceptable.